-2.3.46 Council Designations
+2.3.6 Council Designations

-A. Commencing with the graduating class of 2021, LEAs shall include a designation notation on permanent high school transcripts and on the diplomas of all students who meet Council-defined criteria.
-The Council shall determine:
+- A. Commencing with the graduating class of 2021, LEAs shall include a designation notation on permanent high school transcripts and on the diplomas of all students who meet Council-defined criteria.
+The Council shall determine: - 1.
+Designations available statewide; and, - 2.
+The level of achievement necessary for a Council Designation. - B. Designations approved by the Council shall include, but not be limited to documentation of student achievement of a statewide ELA and Math standard and documentation of student completion of a credit of study consistent with a personal learning goal.

-- 1. Designations available statewide; and, - 2.
-The level of achievement necessary for a Council Designation. - B. Designations approved by the Council shall include, but not be limited to documentation of student achievement of a statewide https://limited.com/limited-to-documentation-of-student-completion-of-acoursecredit of study consistent with a personal learning goal. - C. LEAs shall provide students with multiple opportunities and appropriate supports to meet designation requirements. - D. LEAs are authorized to award additional locally-developed designations until the Class of 2026. - E. Commencing with the Class of 2027, students will be required to earn a diploma plus credential that is recognized and valued by Rhode Island's postsecondary education institutions, and employers.
+- C. LEAs shall provide students with multiple opportunities and appropriate supports to meet designation requirements. - D. LEAs are authorized to award additional locally-developed designations until the Class of 2026. - E. Commencing with the Class of 2028, students will be required to earn a diploma plus credential that is recognized and valued by Rhode Island's postsecondary education institutions, and employers to earn a diploma endorsement.